wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 9. Lastly, you can select this page in the "Use Settings From..." menu from any other page to re-use these settings.
 This is useful if you have a sub-set of pages that need to re-use the same sidebar content.
 This feature alone can save hours of repetition wasted on many other "custom sidebar" plugins.

+IMPORTANT: As of 1.4.5 the definition of "Future" posts (formerly "events") has been modified to simplify use and to make the interface more intuitive.
+This may require adjustments to date-dependent IntelliWidgets and Post date fields.

+Checking "Only Future Posts" excludes posts with a Start Date < current date/time, regardless of Expire Date.
+(Formerly "Only Future Events.")
+Checking "Exclude Future Posts" hides posts with a Start Date > current date/time, regardless of Expire Date.
+(Formerly "Only Active Events.")
+The "Exclude Expired Posts" behavior has not changed.

 == Documentation ==

 Can be found at http://www.lilaeamedia.com/plugins/intelliwidget/

+Interested in translating?
+Contact us at http://www.lilaeamedia.com/about/contact/